oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+In this lab, you will deploy a Terraform-based landing zone template to your tenancy.
+This template meets the security guidance prescribed in the CIS Oracle Cloud Infrastructure Foundations Benchmark and fulfills Oracle E-Business Suite (EBS)-specific workload requirements.

-Estimated Lab Time: -- minutes
+Estimated Lab Time: 25 minutes

-### About <Product/Technology> (Optional)
+### About Oracle Cloud Infrastructure Marketplace Stacks

-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.
+We will be using resource manager stacks available on the Oracle Cloud Infrastructure (OCI) Marketplace to deliver the templates.

 ### Objectives

 *List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Set up a compartments structure,  administrative groups, and policies that make up the landing zone foundation.
+* Set up the network required to deploy EBS workloads and EBS Cloud Manager.

 ### Prerequisites (Optional)